>

 Alternating residence was introduced into the Civil Code by Law no. 1.450 of 4 July 2017, in line with the Principality's international commitments, in particular article 3 of the New York Convention of 20 November 1989 on the Rights of the Child (in force in Monaco since 21 July 2013), which enshrines the best interests of the child.

-Under current Monegasque law, the guardianship judge ("juge tutélaire") can only order alternating residence if there is mutual agreement between the father and mother.
+Until this reform, the guardianship judge ("juge tutélaire") could only order alternating residence in the event of mutual agreement between the father and mother.

 The Explanatory Memorandum reiterates that the opinion of the child concerned is taken into account during the proceedings before the guardianship judge, "a fortiori when he or she makes a request on the basis of the second paragraph of article 303-6 of the Civil Code".
 In this regard, it refers to the case law of the European Court of Human Rights (judgment of 9 April 2019, Case V. v Slovenia, 878/13), which "specifies that, despite the child's wishes, States have a positive obligation to propose alternative solutions that promote the maintenance or resumption of ties between a parent and his or her minor child" (Explanatory Memorandum, p.
 4).